openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Assumptions:**

 - When enclave is loaded, the OS has reserved the whole address range covered by ELRANGE.
 It is assumed the host app will not remap any part of this reserved range.
-  - In future, when the new feature that allows loading enclave with base address at zero, we may support partial ELRANGE reserved by the OS.
+  - In the future, when the new feature that allows loading an enclave with base address at zero, we may support partial ELRANGE reserved by the OS.
 - Memory manager does not check EPC pressure, or proactively trim pages when EPC runs low.
 The OS can reclaim EPC pages when EPC running low or cgroups threshold reached
 - Memory manager does not maintain and recycle committed then freed pages
   - Whenever a page is freed (via dealloc or uncommit API), it is trimmed from enclave and need be re-allocated and committed before re-use.